dmotte/docker-portmap-client/README.md

 For this section, we assume that you have already set up an SSH server for remote port forwarding (such as [`dmotte/portmap-server`](https://hub.docker.com/r/dmotte/portmap-server)) or you use an online port forwarding service.

-This Docker image only supports **SSH public key authentication**, so we assume that you have a :key: **private key file** (hereinafter called `ssh_client_key`) to log into the server.
+This Docker image only supports **SSH public key authentication**, so we assume that you have a :key: **private key file** (hereinafter called `ssh_client_key`) to log in to the server.
 Please note that the private key file must be kept **unencrypted**, as otherwise the SSH client would ask for the passphrase at startup.
 Plus, it must be readable by the `portmap` **unprivileged user** inside the container.

 Then you'll need an SSH `known_hosts` file containing the **public fingerprint** of your server.
 To obtain it, you can use the following command (replace the server address and port with yours):